badgerherald/mifflin-revelry-dashboard/README.md

 -----------------------------

 - [x] Modularize server-side code
+- [ ] Include the Sass sheets, not the generated main.css
 - [ ] Refactor the bad parts of the client-side JS
 - [ ] Remove internal references to Mifflin or Revelry
 - [ ] Add a branch for the static version of the page